garrandall/popular-music-data/tracks/chickenhead-project-pat.md

 always in my face
 talkin this and that
-girl i had to buy some rims for da Cadilac
+girl I had to buy some rims for da Cadilac

 you riding clean